 The defense process can be complex and time-consuming.
 However, you don't have to handle it alone.
 You have the right to assistance of counsel, and we're here to provide the legal advice and guidance you need.

-At the Law Offices of Greg Rosenfeld, P.A., our West Palm Beach theft crime attorney has extensive experience in the criminal justice system and knows how to develop effective defenses and fight charges.
+At the Law Offices of Greg Rosenfeld, P.A., our West Palm Beach theft crime attorneys have extensive experience in the criminal justice system and knows how to develop effective defenses and fight charges.
 A strategic defense is an absolute necessity to protect your future.

 At the Law Offices of Greg Rosenfeld, P.A., we know that a theft charge is a serious matter and can sometimes result from a misunderstanding or false allegation.
 That's why we will fight aggressively on your behalf to cast reasonable doubt on the prosecutor's case against you.

 Learn more about how we can help by calling us at (561) 902-1122 or contacting us online.

 Distinguished by Our AccoladesTake a Look at Some Accomplishments

 The National Trial Lawyers: Top 40 Under 40

 Past President of the Palm Beach Association of Criminal Defense Lawyers

 AV Preeminent 5.0 out of 5.0 rating on Martindale-Hubbell

 Avvo 10.0 Superb Rating for Criminal Defense & Clients' Choice Award 2016 - 2023